gdmarmerola/gdmarmerola.github.io/about.md

 * *if we recommended product A instead of B, would our revenue grow?*
 * *if we sent e-mails to our customers instead of calling them, what would happen to our conversion rate?*

-All of these questions, no matter how varied, fall in the causal inference category.
+All of these questions, no matter how varied, can be solved with causal inference methods.
 How can we be smarter than using Randomized Controlled Trials and A/B tests and extract value from observational data in these contexts?

 **Management, and data science in a business context:** doing data science in industry is far from trivial as we need to balance time for experimentation with deadlines, data is oftentimes messy and stakeholders may not have a clear understanding of our work and challenges.
 How can you navigate this and deliver real value from ML, while maintaining the best people motivated?